 If this property is absent, it SHALL default to "warning".

-If present, this property SHALL provide the value for the level property of any result object (§3.22) whose ruleId property (§3.22.5) or ruleIndex property (§3.22.6) refers to the containing rule object (§3.40) and which does not itself specify a level property.
+If present, this property SHALL provide the value for the level property of any result object (§3.22) whose ruleIndex property (§3.22.6) refers to the containing rule object (§3.40) and which does not itself specify a level property.

 EXAMPLE: In this example, a tool allows the user to override a rule’s default level: